Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 These attacks can be performed on data or models.
 In the former, the attacker adds examples to the training set to modify the final model's behavior.
 In the latter, she poisons the local model before sending it to the server.
 In both cases, the goal is to make the final model misclassify a set of predefined inputs.
 Remind that, in FL, data is never sent to the server.
 Therefore, anything that can be achieved with poisonous data is also feasible by poisoning the model~\cite{enthoven2020overview,lyu2020threats}.

 \descr{Backdoor attacks.} A malicious client injects a backdoor task into the final model.
-More specifically, following~\cite{bagdasaryan2020backdoor, bhagoji2019analyzing, sun2019can}, we consider targeted model poisoning attacks and refer to them as backdoor attacks.
+Following~\cite{bagdasaryan2020backdoor, bhagoji2019analyzing, sun2019can}, we consider targeted model poisoning attacks and refer to them as backdoor attacks.
 These attacks in FL are relatively straightforward to implement and rather effective~\cite{bagdasaryan2020backdoor}; it is not easy to defend against them, as the server cannot access participants' data as that would violate one of the main principles of FL.

 The main intuition is to rely on a model-replacement methodology, similar to~\cite{sun2019can,bagdasaryan2020backdoor}.
-In round $r$, the attacker attempts to introduce a backdoor and replaces the aggregated model with a backdoored one $\theta^*$, by sending the following model update to the server:

-where $n_i$ is \#data points at participant i and $\eta$ the server learning rate.
-Then, the aggregation in the next round yields:

-If we assume the training process is in its last rounds, then the aggregated model is going to converge; therefore, model updates from non-attacker participants are small, and we would have $\Delta\theta_r \simeq \theta^*$.
+In round $r$, the attacker attempts to introduce a backdoor and replaces the aggregated model with a backdoored one $\theta^*$, by sending the following model update to the server: where $n_i$ is \#data points at participant i and $\eta$ the server learning rate.
+Then, the aggregation in the next round yields: If we assume the training process is in its last rounds, then the aggregated model is going to converge; therefore, model updates from non-attacker participants are small, and we would have $\Delta\theta_r \simeq \theta^*$.

 \reduce\reduce